gurafu-docs/open-weather-map-graphql/_pages/getting-started/0-introduction.md

 - Navigate Open Weather API functionality quickly using GraphQL documentation.

 Simply build a query and provide an Open Weather API key and receive only the data you need.

+This document will provide a brief overview of the API and how to interact with it.

+For a full list of available queries, take a look at the [Queries](/open-weather-map/queries/) page.

 You must have your own account with Open Weather Map to use this GraphQL Proxy endpoint.